WHAT’S SO SKETCHY?

 How I make the images

-The majority of my images are created using Adobe Ideas on my iPad.
-I use one of those funny iPad styluses, which is akin to drawing with a crayon.
+The majority of my images are created using Adobe Ideas (now Adobe Draw) on my iPad.
+I used to use one of those funny iPad styluses, which is akin to drawing with a crayon but have now upgraded to an Apple Pencil.
 I also use Adobe Illustrator from time to time if I’m feeling fancy (Illustrator is what I use for my professional illustrations).

 Contributors (please excuse the 3rd person writing)

-Ali is a plastic surgery resident who created Sketchy Medicine when she was starting medical school clerkship.
+Ali is a plastic surgeon who created Sketchy Medicine when she was starting medical school clerkship (clinical rotations).
 She is always looking for new topics to draw, but apologizes for the overwhelming amount of anatomy-themed doodles.
 Ali does not have free time, but imagines that if she did, she would enjoy activities such as running and design.

 Mike (follow on Twitter @wongdiagnosis)

-Mike is also a resident and was the one who thought of the name “Sketchy Medicine.”
+Mike is also an anesthesiology resident and was the one who thought of the name “Sketchy Medicine.”
 He has a passion for medical education as is demonstrated in his more thoroughly researched doodles.
 Mike also likes statistics and kittens.